zahrag/BIOSCAN-1M/README.md

 $${\color{red}Neuroptera \space \space \color{blue}Trichoptera \space \space \color{orange}Hymenoptera \space \space \color{green}Zoraptera \space \space \color{purple}Coleoptera}$$

-###### <h3> BioScan Subsets
-To facilitate different levels of computational processing, we publish three varying sizes of the dataset:

-* **BioScan-Small-Insect-Dataset**: Small size dataset with 50,000 data samples.
-* **BioScan-Medium-Insect-Dataset**: Medium size dataset with 194,085.
-* **BioScan-Large-Insect-Dataset**: Large size dataset with 1,200,000.

-Due to limited space, there are only metadata files of the small dataset (BioScan-80K) and its train, validation and test splits available in dataset folder together with a small set of RGB images.

-###### <h3> Datset Statistics
+###### <h3> Dataset Statistics

-To see statistics of the small dataset run the following:
+To see statistics of the dataset run the following:
 ```bash
 python main.py --print_statistics
 ```

-To split the small dataset into Train, Validation and Test sets run the follwoing:
+To split the small dataset into Train, Validation and Test sets run the following:
 ```bash
 python main.py --make_split --print_split_statistics
 ```

-###### <h3> BioScan Classification
+###### <h3> Classification Experiments
-We conducted multi-class classification experiments using RGB images of the BioScan datasets.
-We addressed two classification problems based on biological taxonomy ranking annotation available by the BioScan dataset.

-* Insect-Class Order-Level image classification: In total 16 different **orders** of insects are predicted.
-* Insect-Class Order-Diptera image classification: In total 40 **families** of the Diptera from insect class are predicted.
+Two image-based classification experiments were conducted, focusing on the taxonomy ranking of insects.
+The first set of experiments involved classifying images of insects into 16 Orders.
+The second set of experiments specifically targeted the Order Diptera and aimed to classify its members into 40 families, which constitute a significant portion of the order.

 To train the model on classification task using a baseline model run:
 ```bash